 - Click “import” to finish the process.

-Quick Tip: Utilize Lightroom shortcuts to speed up the process, including shortcuts for importing photos into Lightroom.
+Utilize Lightroom shortcuts to speed up the process, including shortcuts for importing photos into Lightroom.

 How this benefits your bride